grandcircusco/cheatsheets/java/mvc-setup-mongodb.md

 }
 ```
 * Leave the body of the interface empty for now.
-It inherits all the methods you need to start; these methods are created automatically by the JPA (which is not typical for interfaces -- normally you create the implementations of the interfaces).
+It inherits all the methods you need to start; these methods are created automatically by Spring Data (which is not typical for interfaces -- normally you create the implementations of the interfaces).

 ### 7. CREATE A CONTROLLER
 * In `src/main/java`, inside your package, create a new Java file.